 ggt add

-Adds models, fields, actions, and routes to your app.
+Adds models, fields, actions, and routes to your app, or adds a new development environment.

 This command first performs a sync to ensure that your local and environment directories match.
 Changes are tracked since the last sync (ggt dev, ggt pull, ggt push).
 If any conflicts are detected, you will be asked to resolve them before ggt add can be run.